 You must begin your application procedure as early as possible, ideally about 3 months before coming to France.

 The Enrollment Certificate is usually required before a student visa can be granted.
 The Enrollment Certificate includes the student’s name, the degree program, the dates enrolled and expected graduation date.

 The Enrollment Certificate is sent as soon as a receipt has been issued by our Financial Services (approximately 21 days after payment of the acceptance fees).
 We use the current address that was indicated in your application form when mailing the documents.

 Please send an email with new address to email@example.com

 If you did not receive your Certificate of Enrollment, you must contact the Admissions Office at firstname.lastname@example.org and request a re-issue of the certificate.

 Deferrals are only granted in exceptional cases and are offered on a case-by-case basis at the discretion of both the Academic Director and the Director of Admissions.
 Deferral requests must be submitted by email to email@example.com (one month prior to the September intake at the latest).
 Please include a statement outlining the reasons for your deferral request and detail activities planned during the year of the deferral request.
-Please note that the financial confirmation of your place is mandatory to defer an admission (see If admitted, will I be required to pay any acceptance fees?).
+Please note that the signed amendment of your place is mandatory to defer an admission (see If admitted, will I be required to pay any acceptance fees?).